philipperemy/keract/README.md

 (1, 10) # softmax output!
 ```

-Shapes of the activations (200 samples) on Keras CNN MNIST:
+Shapes of the activations (batch of 200 samples) on Keras CNN MNIST:
 ```
 ----- activations -----
 (200, 26, 26, 32)